kkemple/scienceandmathematics.com/src/content/posts/complex-adaptable-systems-complexity-ladders-and-agency.md

 Before examining full biological systems, consider how the recursive ladder operates at the molecular level through the genetic code.
 DNA uses 4-letter alphabet (A, T, G, C) forming 3-nucleotide codons encoding 20 amino acids plus stop signal—21 outcomes total from $4^3 = 64$ possible codons.
 This creates redundancy.
 Multiple codons map to the same amino acid.

 The framework predicts how this redundancy distributes.
-From [pentagonal constraints in discrete spacetime](/what-if-spacetime-isnt-so-continuous), the organizational charge satisfies $C + \rho^* = 5$ where $\rho^* = 3.29$.
+From [pentagonal constraints on finite lattices](/what-if-spacetime-isnt-so-continuous), the organizational charge satisfies $C + \rho^* = 5$ where $\rho^* = 3.29$.
 This forces a decade partition for systems with base-10 scaling,

 $$
 f_{\text{structure}} = \frac{\rho^*}{10} = \frac{3.29}{10} = 0.329 = 32.9\%,